 - Replace MYGROUP with the name of the group whose sensor count you want to monitor.

-- Replace MYUSERNAME and MYPASSHASH with the credentials of your PRTG server to authenticate the HTTP request.
+- Replace MYUSERNAME and MYPASSHASH with the credentials of your user account to authenticate the HTTP request.

 - Adjust the filter_status parameters to your needs.
-Only leave the sensor states that you want to count.
-Please see below for a table with sensor status IDs.
+See below for a table with sensor status IDs.

 - You can leave all other settings unchanged.